 Perhaps when Jesus gave his Great Commission, he knew that many centuries later, a single friendship between two men would give rise to an era of unprecedented partnership amongst the world’s Bible translation and distribution agencies, and through that partnership, the hopeful evangelization of all nations.

-The year was 1989, and Christian leaders from around the world had convened once more in the spirit of friendship for the Second International Congress on World Evangelization (hereafter referred to as Manila 1989), a continuation of Billy Graham’s 1974 gathering in Lausanne, Switzerland.
+In 1989 Christian leaders from around the world convened once more in the spirit of friendship for the Second International Congress on World Evangelization (hereafter referred to as Manila 1989), a continuation of Billy Graham’s 1974 gathering in Lausanne, Switzerland.

 Of the 45 different tracks offered at the congress, one almost didn’t make it into the programme: the topic of Bible distribution and translation.
 It had not been included in the early planning of the congress because it was assumed that the primacy of Scripture in world evangelization was obvious.

 ‘As a brand new member of the Lausanne Committee, I had the temerity to question this assumption,’ says Fergus Macdonald, then General Secretary of the Scottish Bible Society.
 ‘And in God’s providence, the Committee agreed to hold an additional congress workshop.’

 Macdonald himself was appointed to lead the track, along with John Bendor-Samuel, then Executive Vice President of SIL International.
 The two men, who had hardly known each other before the gathering, bonded quickly and became lifelong friends.
 In keeping with Manila 1989’s emphasis on partnership and collaboration, they decided to invite leaders from a wide range of Bible agencies to gather in the same room, share their perspectives, and listen to each other.